JujuAdams/Bulb/docs/21.0/README.md

 **What platforms does Bulb support?**

-Everything!
+Everything, apart from HTML5.
 You might run into edge cases on platforms that I don't regularly test; please [report any bugs](https://github.com/JujuAdams/Bulb/issues) if and when you find them.

 &nbsp;